Showing is a biosecurity risk

 given access to your sheep flock, they should not have been

-on another sheep operation for several days.
+on another sheep farm for several days.
 They should be

 required to wear plastic boots or thoroughly disinfect their footwear before entering